 Psychotherapy:- Cognitive behavioral therapy can help change your thinking pattern.
 It is called exposure and response prevention.
 Your doctor will put you in a situation designed to create anxiety or a set of compulsions.
 You learn the lesson and then stop your cold thoughts and actions.

-Relaxations:- Simple things like meditations yoga and messages can help with stress full OCD symptoms.
+Relaxations:- Simple things like meditation yoga and messages can help with stress full OCD symptoms.

 Psychiatric drugs called selective serotonin Reuptake inhibitors helps many peoples control obsessions and compulsions they might take 2 to 4 month to start working common one include Citalopram, escitalopram, fluoxetine, fluvoxamine, paroxetine, and sertraline.
 If you still have symptoms your doctor might give you antipsychotic drugs like aripiprazole or risperidone.

 Neuro Modulations:- in rare cases when therapy and medication are not making enough of a difference.
-Your doctor may discuss to you about devices that can change the electrical activity in a certain area of your brain.
-One Kind Transcranial magnetic stimulation is FDA Approved for OCD treatment it uses a magnetic field to stimulate never to sell.
+Your doctor may discuss with your devices that can change the electrical activity in a certain area of your brain.
+One Kind of Transcranial magnetic stimulation is FDA Approved for OCD treatment it uses a magnetic field to stimulate never to sell.
 A more complicated procedure is deep brain stimulation electrodes that are implemented in your head.

-Examples:- the most examples of the OCD is QKI Movies or Humshakals movies.
+Examples:- most examples of the OCD is QKI Movies or Humshakals movies.

 In the Kyonki movie, Salman Khan is an OCD patient that has behaved like a normal man.
 And when doctors arrange the interview with Salman Khan in the movie.
 Salman Khan has completed his interview and after completing her interview doctors said that he is normal he is no need for the Mediterrane and then Salman Khan shows a fly then he destroyed the hospital property till he did not kill the fly and then doctors agree to admit Salman Khan for treatment.
 But after OCD, Salman Khan helps all the patients.